Entropy bounds for grammar compression: Expanded commentary for Section

 Consider the parsing of working string $S'$ into consecutive pairs (with possibly last letter left-out), denote it by $Y_{S'}^P$.
 Let $L_P = \Lengths\left(Y_{S'}^P\right)$, observe that those are all $2$s except possibly the last, which can be $1$.
-Applying Theorem~\ref{thm:main_estimation} with $k = 0$:
+By applying Theorem~\ref{thm:main_estimation} with $k = 0$ we get:

 If $L_P \in 2^*$ then clearly $H_0(L_P) = 0$, otherwise $L_P = 2^{|S'|-1/2}1$ and so its entropy is